The UMF Honors Program is open to outstanding students who have shown exceptional motivation, creativity and a strong interest in the world of ideas.

 Q: May I take Honors courses even if I’m not in the Honors Program?

-A: Yes.
-Honors courses are also open to UMF students who are not formally in the Honors Program on a space-available basis.
+A: Honors courses are generally reserved for students formally enrolled in the Honors Program.